Liz Collins: Knitting Nation

 As a response to the fashion industry she previously worked within, Collins launched Knitting Nation.
-KN was a multi-part installation and performance project that spanned the course of several years and was globally spread.
+KN was a multi-part installation and performance project that spanned several years and was globally spread.
 It was a site-specific installation with collaborative performance that revealed some facets of the textile and apparel manufacturing processes by demonstrating costumed seamstresses manually working on knitting machines.
-The objective of this work was to bring awareness to topics such as sexuality and gender within fashion, labor, and the issue of sustainable practices through immersive, visual means.
+This work aimed to bring awareness to topics such as sexuality and gender within fashion, labor, and the issue of sustainable practices through immersive, visual means.
 Crafting is filled with power hierarchies and gender nuances that are centered around the LGBTQ+ culture as fiber-based crafts like embroidery, knitting, and sewing examine the numerous preferences of society and raise reactions of those disapproving.
 More specifically, Knitting Nation Phase 4 was titled "Pride" to admire and acknowledge the original rainbow flag of the LGBTQ+ Community.
-This installation was a hand knit rainbow flag that was displayed at the front and center steps of a park in Providence, Rhode Island for six hours.
+This installation was a hand-knit rainbow flag that was displayed at the front and center steps of a park in Providence, Rhode Island, for six hours.
+Collins is described as "wrestling with the fabric of the flag as an icon of pride and invites us to demand more of gay and lesbian activists."

 Other work

 Other artwork by Liz Collins incorporates recycled textiles from previous art pieces, abstract designs, and structural components like poles and fences.
-These pieces typically entertain a diverse color palette, and explore themes such as human interconnectedness and cosmic energy.
-Her work exists on a plane of varying size such as intimate, fibrous wall hangings to life size installations that transport the audience to a temporary alternative universe.
+These pieces typically entertain a diverse color palette and explore themes such as human interconnectedness and cosmic energy.
+Her work exists on a plane of varying sizes, from intimate, fibrous wall hangings to life-size installations that transport the audience to a temporary alternative universe.
 Collins emphasizes interactive multi-media art that embodies various textures, scents, and colors in the materials to help make the audience's experiences multi-sensory.

+In 2005, Collins initiated a collaboration between 18 of her RISD students and the Italian Trade Commission with American designer Donna Karan.
+Together, they reimagined the "cozy," which is a hybrid sweater that was one of DKNY's best sellers.
+The project was displayed at DKNY's flagship store on Madison Avenue, and gave the students valuable experience and exposure.

+In 2018, Collins was invited to collaborate on Between Inside and Outside, a project in October 2018 in Slovenia.
+The project was created to mark the 15th anniversary of the Oloop group, and was part of a city engagement project.

+Collins also contributed to "Flutter" in 2019, Chris Dawson's immersive installation in Los Angeles, along with 14 other contemporary artists.

-In 2022, Collins was commissioned to create the installation Every Which Way (2022) for Meta’s Manhattan office complex in the historic James A. Farley Building.
+In 2022, Collins was commissioned to create the installation Every Which Way (2022) for Meta's Manhattan office complex in the historic James A. Farley Building.

+In 2024, Collins had two works on display in Venice, Italy, in an exhibition curated by Adriano Pedrosa.